Magento Guides

 The best way to do this?

-The management of the multi-language store in Magento is a responsible job.
+The management of the is a responsible job.
 There are many areas to cover and a lot of things to take care of.
 The list can go on and on when you're aiming at the global market.

 Yet, once you create the store views and translate the corresponding content, it's important to make users reach the right pages.
 That's when the Magento website switcher, or as it's also known a store switcher, comes into play.